Low Back Pain Main

 Low Back Pain Exercises

-low back pain stretches
+Low back pain stretches.

 Be Active!
 It is important to stay active despite your condition or aches.
 There is a hypothesis that physically being inactive may lead to a decrease in muscle strength and joint flexibility and, consequently, result in the joints being susceptible to further injuries.
-Physical activity has known to have numerous health benefits related to physiological and psychological well-being and health.
+Physical activity is known to have numerous health benefits related to physiological and psychological well-being and health.

 Remember, movement is lotion for your joints and muscles.
 No movement, activity or exercise is superior to the other as long as you love the activity that you do and do the activity that you love and enjoy.

-If you are struggling with low back pain and want to take back control of your life again, please see our highly trained physiotherapist who would be able to –provide you with an appropriate evidence-based treatment approach to your low backache problem
+If you are struggling with low back pain and want to take back control of your life again, please see our highly trained physiotherapist who would be able to –provide you with an appropriate evidence-based treatment approach to your low backache problem.

 References